 In March, we saw the impact of the global revival in vehicle manufacturing.
 During the first quarter alone, we chartered nearly 100 flights carrying automotive spares, alongside the usual loads carried on our regular schedules.

-With Canada seeing a record number of rounds of golf being played in 2020, we also shifted 17,300 tonnes of golf balls to the country in March alone.
+With Canada seeing a record number of rounds of golf being played in 2020, we also shifted 17,300 golf balls to the country in March alone.

 As some countries around the world eased their lockdown policies, the hospitality industry re-awakened.
 We transported various products to support the restaurants, pubs, and bars across the world as they geared up for service, including 2,000 tonnes of asparagus into Europe and the UK from the US and Latin America; 11 tonnes of frozen potatoes to make French fries in South Africa; and 95,000 bottles of Italian wine into the US.